drBenway/pixi-vn-wiki/index.md

     <span>As you like!!!</span>
   </h2>

   Write your story in your favorite storytelling language.
-Like *ink* or Ren'py or TS/JS.
-In all cases you can also interact with the canvas and sounds, or create custom features.
+Like *ink* or Ren'py or TS/JS. <br />
+  In all cases you can also interact with the canvas and sounds, or create custom features. <br />
   You can read more about it [here](/start/narration.md).

 </div>
 <div class="left">